curv3d/curv/docs/Future_Work.rst

 The Shape Library
 -----------------
+* Tools for visualizing models for 3D printing.
+  * Eg, colouring the surface, based on Z component of the surface normal, to show areas of the model with too much overhang.
-See `<shapes/Future_Work.rst>`_, and also the "Future Work" sections in individual shape library topics.
+* See `<shapes/Future_Work.rst>`_, and also the "Future Work" sections in individual shape library topics.

 GUI
 ---